 - After a death in the family: What Memorabilia To Keep To Honor Loved Ones

-- Change of seasons: How To Complete An Effective Spring Cleaning Process Made Simple
+- Change of Seasons: How To Complete An Effective Spring Cleaning Process Made Simple

 Remember, the main reason people want to get rid of things is that they are looking forward to a change in their lives.
 By decluttering, they are getting rid of old ideas and old stuff that represent a different time in their lives.
 This results in a clear mind and clear space.
-And, allow them to look at the future and leave the past.
+And allow them to look at the future and leave the past.

 It's one of the few times that clearing the stuff isn't creating anxiety or undue stress on the individual.
-If there is a lot of clutter to clear, it may feel overwhelming but with other people's help (like a family member, friend, or professional), it can be done and will enjoyable too.
+If there is a lot of clutter to clear, it may feel overwhelming, but with other people's help (like a family member, friend, or professional), it can be done and will be enjoyable too.

 - On a Friday afternoon.